 Place your organisations order with us here in the UK, in their preferred currency and we will fulfil it locally, almost anywhere in the world, using the manufacturer's official channel with their full, local support and warranty intact.

-So far we have local fulfilment experience in the following 52 countries: Australia, Austria, Azerbaijan, Belgium, Bermuda, Brazil, Cameroon, Canada, Chile (including Easter Island and Robinson Crusoe Island), China (Hong Kong), Cook Islands, Costa Rica, Denmark, Fiji, Finland, France, Germany, Greece, Hungary, Indonesia, Italy, Japan, Jordan, Kazakhstan, Kuwait, Malawi, Malaysia, Malta, Mauritania, Mexico, Namibia, Netherlands, New Zealand, Norway, Oman, Papua New Guinea, Philippines, Portugal (Azores Islands), Romania, Russia, Singapore, South Africa (including Tristan da Cunha Island), Spain, St Vincent and the Grenadines, Sweden, Tanzania, Thailand, Turkmenistan, Ukraine, United Arab Emirates, United Kingdom (including St Helena Island), USA (including Palau Island and Diego Garcia Island).
+So far we have local fulfilment experience in the following 52 countries: Australia, Austria, Azerbaijan, Bangalore, Belgium, Bermuda, Brazil, Cameroon, Canada, Chile (including Easter Island and Robinson Crusoe Island), China (Hong Kong), Cook Islands, Costa Rica, Denmark, Fiji, Finland, France, Georgia, Germany, Greece, Hungary, Indonesia, Italy, Japan, Jordan, Kazakhstan, Kuwait, Malawi, Malaysia, Malta, Mauritania, Mexico, Mumbai, Namibia, Netherlands, New Zealand, Norway, Oman, Papua New Guinea, Philippines, Portugal (Azores Islands), Romania, Russia, Singapore, South Africa (including Tristan da Cunha Island), Spain, St Vincent and the Grenadines, Sweden, Tanzania, Thailand, Turkmenistan, Ukraine, United Arab Emirates, United Kingdom (including St Helena Island), USA (including Palau Island and Diego Garcia Island).

 SAN.
 A Storage Area Network is an architecture to attach remote computer storage devices (such as disk arrays, tape libraries, and optical jukeboxes) to servers in such a way that the devices appear as locally attached to the operating system.